ucfopen/Materia-Docs/_administrators/nginx-configuration.md

         ## this domain should match /config/materia.php urls
         ## for 'static' and 'engines'
         server_name  static-materia.your-org.edu;

+        ## SETUP MUST SET ROOT
+        ## The root directory should be configured to match the public directory's volume mount location
+        root /var/www/html/public;

         ## Redirect to https if non-https request received
         if ($scheme = http) {